amirinisrael/amirinisrael.github.io/README.md

 Cut a short length of sleeve (3/8" or 10mm) and check that it slides on and off both sides of the join.

 ## Prepping the Tubes
-All mating surfaces on the rack need clean surfaces for brazing.
+All mating surfaces on the rack need clean, bare surfaces for brazing.
 You will need to sand the outside of the tubes, the inside, and the mating edges.
 Wrap a thin strip of sandpaper around the rattail file to get inside the edge of the support tubes.
+Then wipe the surfaces with a dty cloth to remove any dust.

 ![tube_cleaning_internal-lr](https://user-images.githubusercontent.com/42239030/43993922-5450c1ce-9d9d-11e8-9acb-87a6a1e78508.jpg)